bxjthu/CompLing/slides/2/source.md

 > + Simply reduce inflections or variant forms to base form

->> E.g. _am, are, is | be; dinner, dinners | dinner_
+>> E.g. _am, are, is &#8594;  be; dinner, dinners &#8594; dinner_

 > + Or, perform complete morphological parsing

->>  E.g. _fox | fox; cats | cat + -s_
+>>  E.g. _fox &#8594;  fox; cats &#8594;  cat + -s_

 ???
-Applications	like IR reduce all	letters to lower case since users tend to use lower case.
+Applications	like IR reduce all	letters to lower case since users tend to use lower case.<br>
 For sentiment analysis,	MT, information extraction, case is helpful.

-Morphology is the study of the way words are built up from smaller meaning-bearing units called morphemes.
+Morphology is the study of the way words are built up from smaller meaning-bearing units called morphemes. <br>

-Two broad classes of morphemes can be distinguished:
+Two broad classes of morphemes can be distinguished: <br>

-stems: the central morpheme of the word, supplying the main meaning
+stems: the central morpheme of the word, supplying the main meaning<br>
 affixes: adding “additional” meanings of various kinds

-finite-state transducers to build a full morphological parser: the most general way to deal with morphological variation in word forms
+finite-state transducers to build a full morphological parser: the most general way to deal with morphological variation in word forms<br>
 simpler but cruder chopping off of affixes, naive version of morphological analysis called stemming

 ---